Caribbean University-Ponce

 Allied Health and Medical Assisting Services

-Allied health graduates earn $7,046 one year out and $16,087 four years out -- the lowest tracked earnings in this batch and below typical earnings for a high-school graduate.
+Allied health graduates earn $7,046 one year out and $16,087 four years out - the lowest tracked earnings in our dataset and below typical earnings for a high-school graduate.
 Median debt is $6,000 with a 0.852 debt-to-earnings ratio (D grade).
 1 graduate per cohort makes this a tiny sample, and the earnings figures should be treated as non-representative.

 How Graduates Do